The complete monitoring experience for your phone

 Social Isolation

 Senior citizens live alone and are likely more at risk of depression and social isolation than you might be.
+Fraudsters may use fake relationships and emotional appeals to get intimate with them.

 Less Likely to Report Scams